Drentse Patrijshond: Use

 The province of Drenthe 300 years ago was unusual, in that it allowed the common gentry the right to hunt.
 The local mayor, the farmer, and landowners in general developed dogs to support their pursuit of various small game.
 Unlike many other hunting breeds, which were developed by, and for, the elite or nobility only to hunt, the Drentsche Patrijshond was expected to hunt all game, and also pull duty as watch dog, child playmate, etc. Some were even used to pull the dog-carts of the day.
 For over 300 years, the Drentsche Patrijshond type has been an all-around dog.

 Perfectly suited to the walk-up (upland) hunter, the Drent is thorough, in order to find all the game on the smaller plots available in Drenthe.
 It hunts with good speed, within reach of the gun.
 As with most European versatile breeds, the Drentsche Patrijshond points and retrieves, and will hunt both birds and small mammals, including rabbit, hare and fox.
 Today, the Drent is a favorite gun dog throughout its native country of the Netherlands, with approximately 5,000 dogs registered with the breed club.

 Health

 Breed health concerns may include progressive retinal atrophy (PRA) and hereditary stomatocytosis.
+It is recommended that responsible breeders screen for hip dysplasia, elbow dysplasia, and hereditary eye disorders prior to breeding.